-It can only be the Soapbox Derby in Douglas.
+It must be Soapbox Derby Day in Douglas.
 A traditional end-of-summer fixture since 2014, this madcap event sees a section of the Isle of Man’s capital closed to traffic so that competitors can fling themselves down a steep hill in various wheeled contraptions.

 The ‘course’ is spiced up by a series of wooden ramps and chicanes, while safety barriers protect athletes and spectators from each other, a bit like a cross between the Monaco Grand Prix and a Carnival.
 Hundreds of people jostle for space on both sides of the track to watch racers jump, slide, spin and crash as an innuendo-laden commentary keeps adults entertained.

 Well done to Alex Bottomley of Team Sneeze for posting a fastest time of 26.507 seconds – full results here.